Barrick Mining: Barrick Resources

 Barrick Gold Corporation evolved from a privately held North American oil and gas company, Barrick Resources.
 After suffering financial losses in oil and gas, founder Peter Munk (1927–2018) decided to refocus the company on gold.
 Barrick Resources Corporation became a publicly traded company on May 2, 1983, listing on the Toronto Stock Exchange.

-The company was set up not as a conventional mining company, but a mergers and acquisitions entity that bought mining companies.

 1986 to 2005

 Goldstrike

 In the 1980s, Barrick Gold purchased Goldstrike, which was a rapid success making Barrick one of the biggest gold mining companies globally.

 American Barrick

 Reflecting its identity as a North American producer, distinct from its South African competitors, the company's name was changed to American Barrick Resources in 1986.
 It was listed on the New York Stock Exchange in February 1987.
 Its name was changed to Barrick Gold Corporation in 1995.

 Barrick Gold Corporation

 American Barrick became the third-largest gold mining company in the world when it acquired Lac Minerals in 1994, which owned mining properties in North and South America.
 Two years later, in 1996, Arequipa Resources, owner of properties including the Pierina mine in Peru, accepted a takeover offer from the renamed Barrick Gold Corporation.
 A third acquisition followed in early 1999, when Barrick Gold acquired Sutton Resources Ltd., assuming ownership of properties in Tanzania.
 In 2001, Barrick acquired Homestake Mining Company for $2.3 billion in stock, then one of the oldest mining companies in the United States.
 The purchase made Barrick the second-largest gold producer in the world.